djagerif/comfort2mqtt/DOCS.md

       optimistic: false
       on_command_type: "first"
 ```
-Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values however, many integrations like Clipsal C-BUS, uses Unsigned 8-bit values and sets Counter values to send 0xFF(255) for the 'On' and 0x00(0) for the 'Off' state.
-If you have a Comfort II Ultra integration that is different to the example above then adjust your `On` integer value accordingly.
+Comfort II Ultra supports both Unsigned 8-bit and Signed 16-bit values.
+However, many integrations like Clipsal C-BUS uses Unsigned 8-bit values and sets Counter values to send 0xFF(255) for the 'On' and 0x00(0) for the 'Off' state.
+If you have a Comfort II Ultra integration that is different to the example above then adjust your `payload_on` and `payload_off` integer values accordingly.

-The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable CFL-type light both mapped to their own Comfort Counters.
-You could map your Non-Dimmable Lights to Comfort Flags instead which would in the same manner as Counters except the states are only `0` or `1`.
+The `Kitchen Light` is an example of a Dimmable light and the `Study Light` is a Non-Dimmable light both mapped to their respective Comfort Counters.
+You could also map your Non-Dimmable Lights to Comfort Flags instead which would operate in the same manner as Counters except the `payload_on`value will be `1` rather than `255`.

+Because `Counters` can be used for many things, in this case the `Kitchen Light` example follows the [Brightness Without On Commands][ha-mqtt] chapter in the Home Assistant MQTT Light documentation.

 ## Hardware and Interface support

 This Add-on was specifically developed for the Comfort II Ultra range of Alarm Systems with File System type `34`.
-Firmware as tested, is `7.201`.
-If any other Comfort system, or firmware other than `7.201`, is used then results may be unexpected.
+Comfort II Ultra firmware as tested is `7.201`.
+If any other Comfort system, model or firmware other than `7.201`, is used then results may be unexpected.

 The following Cytech Universal Communications Modules (UCM) Ethernet modules are supported: